sophie0206/EE541-Final-Project/README.md

-# Using Efficientnet for Pawpularity Prediction
+# Using Efficientnet with Mixup Augmentation for Pawpularity Prediction

 - ### Requirements
     - pytorch